Last Updated on May 9, 2021 by Henry John

 Technology stocks are my bread and butter.
 I love them, I understand them and I stick to them.

-If you are interested in technology stocks, here are 10 best tech stocks to invest in that will collectively beat the broad marketer in 2021:
+If you are interested in technology stocks, here are the 10 best tech stocks to invest in that will collectively outperform the broader market:

 Adobe Inc. operates as a diversified software company worldwide.
 It provides tools and solutions that enable individuals, small and medium businesses, and enterprises to create, publish, promote, and monetize their digital content.